On The Effectiveness of One-Class Support Vector Machine in Different Defect Prediction Scenarios: Empirical Study Results

 \textbf{RQ1.
 OCSVM vs. Random: } To address RQ1, we compare the performance of OCSVM with that of a Random classifer.
-Results reported in Table \ref{tab:rep-study-results} show that both OCSVM and OCSVM$_{T}$ outperform Random on all datasets with all differences being statistically significant and the effect size always being large as shown in Table \ref{tab:rq1-rq2-wilc-rep}. \textbf{RQ2.
+Results reported in Table \ref{tab:rep-study-results} show that both OCSVM and OCSVM$_{T}$ outperform Random on all datasets with all differences being statistically significant and the effect size always being large as shown in Table \ref{tab:rq1-rq2-wilc-rep}.

+\textbf{RQ2.
 OCSVM vs. SVM:} When compared to its two-class counterpart, OCSVM performs better than SVM on all the cases considered (see Table \ref{tab:rep-study-results}).
 The Wilcoxon and $\hat{A}_{12}$ results, reported in Table \ref{tab:rq1-rq2-wilc-rep}, confirm that these differences are statistically significant with a large effect size.
 When hyperparameter tuning is applied, OCSVM$_{T}$ also outperforms both SVM and SVM$_{T}$ on all nine datasets with statistically significant differences and large effect size.
 However, the MCC values as well as the Wilcoxon and $\hat{A}_{12}$ results show that SVM$_{T}$ outperforms OCSVM in seven out of the nine cases considered and performs better than SVM in all cases studied.

 \textbf{RQ3.
 OCSVM vs. traditional ML:} To investigate RQ3, we compare the performance of OCSVM and OCSVM$_{T}$ to that of the traditional two-class classifiers (i.e., NB, LR and RF).
 Results reported in Table \ref{tab:rep-study-results} show that both OCSVM$_{T}$ and RF$_{T}$ perform better than the other techniques.
-Specifically, while OCSVM performs better than NB and LR on 67\% of the cases (six out of nine cases each), it always performs worse than RF$_{T}$.
+Specifically, while OCSVM performs better than NB and LR on 67\% of the cases (six out of nine cases each) , it always performs worse than RF$_{T}$.
 On the other hand, when hyperparameter tuning is applied, OCSVM$_{T}$ always performs better than NB and LR with the differences being statistically significant and the effect size being large in all cases.
 When compared to RF$_{T}$, OCSVM$_{T}$ performs better in 44\% of the cases (four out of nine) with the differences always being statistically significant and the effect size being large.